 A Paydex score is a proprietary business credit score generated by Dun & Bradstreet.
 The score determines your business’s creditworthiness, or how promptly you repay your vendors and suppliers.
 Scores range from 1 to 100.

-Establishing credit is an essential part of growing any business.
-When you begin to manage your business’s finances, you will probably come across something called the Dun & Bradstreet Paydex score.
-You might ask yourself, “What’s a Paydex score?” or “Who the heck are Dun & Bradstreet?”
+Establishing credit is an essential part of growing your business.
+When you begin to manage your business’s finances, and especially when you consider applying for a business loan, you’ll likely come across something called the Dun & Bradstreet Paydex score.
+You might ask yourself, “What is a Paydex score?”
+(Or even, “Who are Dun & Bradstreet?”)
 These are valid questions—and more important than you might initially think.

 Not only is it good business practice to pay your creditors and suppliers on time, but lenders look at these scores to determine financing opportunities for your business.

 Often, lenders, vendors, suppliers, and potential business partners reference your Paydex score before agreeing to work with you, as this score indicates how reliably you meet your debt agreements and your overall financial stability.

 As is the case with your personal credit score, businesses with healthier Paydex scores are more likely to be approved for financing, and for better terms right off the bat—by which we mean higher loans amounts, longer repayment terms, and lower interest rates.
 Good Paydex scores can also put your business in a position to negotiate better terms with your lender, as it’s evidence that you’re reliable with your debt obligations.

 Your Paydex score might also be referenced by landlords with whom you want to rent space, insurance companies needed to insure your business assets, and various types of customers.